bncloubiere/myportfolio/projects/_posts/2023-12-26-wildfires-france.md

 description="Based on trendline, the number of wildfires in France has doubled in 2022 compared to 2012" %}

 {% include img-left-test.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test 2"
 title="This is the title on right" description="Some more text that will appear to the right of the image number 2." %}

+{% include img-left.html path="/myportfolio/assets/wildfire_france/wildfire_image_w600.jpg" alt="test 2"
+title="This is the title on right" description="Some more text that will appear to the right of the image number 2." %}